levifrsn63/Titus-OS/README.md

 ## 🗂️ Overview

-**TITUS-OS** is an embedded firmware platform tailored for Wi-Fi network testing, security assessments, and device management on the **RTL8720DN**.
+**TITUS OS** is an embedded firmware platform tailored for Wi-Fi network testing, security assessments, and device management on the **RTL8720DN**.
 It offers a suite of tools for custom Wi-Fi frame injection, real-time user interaction, and remote network data access — all within a flexible, easy-to-deploy system.

 ### ⚡ Why TITUS-OS?